kylrth/kylrth.github.io/content/book/crito.md

 ## "to fulfil the will of God"

 Having convinced Crito of the injustice of escaping, Plato has Socrates conclude by saying "Leave me then, Crito, to fulfil the will of God, and to follow whither he leads."
-While Socrates appears to be convinced by his own arguments, in the end he seems to appeal primarily to his inner oracle as the source of his decision-making.
+While Socrates appears to be convinced by his own arguments, in the end he seems to appeal primarily to his inner oracle as the source of his decision-making, and then develops rational arguments post hoc.

+Philosophy is not about schools of wisdom for Socrates, but about one's fundamental orientation *in the body* (i.e. in action) toward a reality which may not always be discovered by the tool of philosophy.